TerranMechworks/mech3ax/README.md

 ### Recoil

-* `gamez.zbd` files are supported, but nodes are not supported yet
+* `gamez.zbd` files are supported, but M6 and M9 are not supported yet
 * `anim.zbd` files are not supported yet

 ### Crimson Skies